-We also conducted an Executive Roundtable at the spring 2015 meeting that explored privacy in an age of analytics.
-A specific area in which we continue to focus on is so-called "reading analytics," including their interactions with learning analytics in e-textbooks.
+We conducted an executive roundtable at the spring 2015 meeting that broadly explored privacy in an age of analytics.
+A specific area on which we continue to focus is so-called "reading analytics," including their interactions with learning analytics in e-textbooks.
+An article exploring aspects of such analytics is also scheduled to appear this program year.

 Authentication and authorization are now established as essential infrastructure components for network-based services and have become a particularly critical need as institutions increasingly rely on site license agreements with information providers, implement online and distance education initiatives, and form consortia for resource sharing or educational initiatives.
 They are an essential underpinning for data sharing and data reuse.
 The Coalition has been supporting partners such as Internet2, EDUCAUSE, and InCommon in pursuing a program to define technology approaches, standards, best practices, and policy and business issues for such inter-organizational authentication and authorization infrastructures.
-Our March 2015 workshop highlighted the need for further work in extending these technologies so that they are easily used in systems deployed by researchers as well as institutional systems.
-In addition, it has become clear that actual information about the current state of access management for licensed resources is very fragmented and anecdotal, and we will seek to gather some systematic data here.
+Our March 2015 workshop on privacy highlighted the need for further work in extending these technologies so that they are easily used in systems deployed by researchers as well as institutional systems.
+In August 2016 we released the results of a member survey we conducted on privacy practices surrounding both technical and contractual practices related to licensed external content resources; as a follow-on to this report we will be looking further at the interactions among attribute based authorization and attribute policies, privacy, and usage data that can be gathered to help in resource allocation decisions.